cobwebinfo/cobra5-php-sdk/README.md

 The `documentSearch()` method will allow you to search the API for a particular term.
 You will be returned a `Illuminate\Support\Collection` of results.

 ## Errors and Exceptions
-If a problem occurs whilst using the COBRA5 API a new `SoapFault` exception will be thrown.
-This exception can be caught and dealt with gracefully withing your application:
+If a problem occurs whilst using the COBRA5 API a `SoapFault` exception will be thrown.
+This exception can be caught and dealt with gracefully within your application:
 ```php
 try
 {